 Portrait of a Man, Half-Length, Wearing a Plumed Turban and Gold Embroidered Red Cloak with a White Shawl

 The de Konincks were a Dutch family of painters, draughtsmen and printmakers spanning several generations, although the relationships between the individual family members are unclear.
-Little is known about Daniël’s life except that he studied under his uncle, Jacob de Koninck (c.1612-1690), from 3 September 1682.
+Little is known about Daniël de Koninck’s life except that he studied under another uncle, Jacob de Koninck (c.
+1612-1690), from 3 September 1682.
 A record states that on 3 August 1690, Daniël paid off his apprenticeship fee ‘to my Uncle Jacob de Koninck, Painter in Copenhagen’.
-Soon afterwards, he moved to Oxford and by 1720 he was living in London, where it seems he built up a considerable reputation as a portrait painter.
+Soon after, he moved to Oxford and by 1720 was living in London, where it seems he built a considerable reputation as a portrait painter.